 Pesticide Removal and Cleanup

-The absorption qualities of charcoal make it ideal for neutralizing the harmful effects of pesticides.
+Charcoal’s natural ability to absorb toxins makes it ideal for neutralizing the harmful effects of pesticides.

-Charcoal Mulch
+Charcoal Around The Property: Mulch

 You don’t always need plant material to mulch.
 You can use charcoal, which can be just as effective, if not more.